 Q. What do you do when you come upon a cardiac arrest victim with no way to safely deliver rescue breaths?

 A. Hands Only CPR.
-Hands only CPR provides chest compressions to victims of a cardiac arrest victim when no breathing barrier is available.
+Hands only CPR provides chest compressions to victims of cardiac arrest victim.
 A bystander that finds a person who is not responsive and is not breathing normally should call 911, request an AED, and start Hands Only CPR.

 Is the person responsive?
 NO